What Is Stablecoin-as-a-Service (SCaaS)? Launch Your Own Compliant Stablecoin

 • Supply chain financing: Immediate payment to suppliers against invoice tokenization

-• Conditional escrow: Funds released automatically when predefined conditions are met
+• Conditional escrow: Funds are released automatically when predefined conditions are met

 • Audit trails: Immutable, transparent payment records for compliance and reconciliation